Yuliya-HV/twitter/README.md

-# Tweeter
+# Twitter
-All related to scraping Tweeter data
+All related to scraping Twitter data

 This notebook contains two ways of scraping tweeter data: